 - Did the company present its findings to the Commission and provide all relevant evidence regarding the misconduct, including full disclosure of the scope of the wrongdoing; the identity of all employees involved, including senior executives; the steps taken by the company upon learning of the misconduct; communications among involved employees; documents evidencing the misconduct; and measures taken to remedy the misconduct?

-- Contain a discussion of all relevant factors from the foregoing list;
+- A discussion of all relevant factors from the foregoing list;

-- Provide sufficient information for staff to understand the circumstances of how and why the violation occurred;
+- Sufficient information for staff to understand the circumstances of how and why the violation occurred;

-- Identify whether any harm resulted from the violation and, if so the extent of the harm;
+- Whether any harm resulted from the violation and, if so the extent of the harm;

-- Detail the steps taken to cure the violation and to prevent any recurrence.
+- Steps taken to cure the violation and to prevent any recurrence; and

 Another important aspect of a self-report is the promptness with which it is made.
-Companies that discover a violation are encouraged to contact Enforcement staff without delay and before submitting a written report of the incident or activity in question.
-Prompt notification provides considerable benefit to the company.
-In addition to contributing to mitigation credit, Enforcement staff can provide guidance as to the matters the company should explore and present in its written report.
-This may result in a more complete self-report and thus in both greater mitigation credit and a more rapid conclusion to staff's inquiry.
+Companies that discover a violation are encouraged to contact Enforcement staff without delay.
+Prompt notification contributes to mitigation credit and allows staff to provide guidance as to the matters the company should explore and present in its written report.
+This may result in a more complete self-report and thus a more rapid conclusion to staff's inquiry.